Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 users, in which case a user can trivially detect that they're being impersonated by viewing the public keys attached to their account.
-However, if the service operator attempts to conceal some entries of the log from some users but not others, this creates a "forked view" of the log which is permanent and imminently detectable by any out-of-band communication.
+However, if the service operator attempts to conceal some entries of the log from some users but not others, this creates a "forked view" of the log which is permanent and easily detectable with out-of-band communication.

 The critical improvement of KT over related protocols like Certificate Transparency  {{?I-D.ietf-trans-rfc6962-bis}} is that KT includes an efficient protocol to search the log for entries related to a specific participant.
-This means that users don't need to download the entire log, which may be substantial, to find all entries that are relevant to them.
+This means users don't need to download the entire log, which may be substantial, to find all entries that are relevant to them.
 It also means that KT can better preserve user privacy by only showing entries of the log to participants that genuinely need to see them.

 # Conventions and Definitions